ohorace/Previous-Projects/README.md

 * *__Misc > QMC:__* this performs the Quinne-McCluskey operation.
 I started this project in my spare time after completing the Computer Organization course.
 I did not complete the implemenation of Quinne-McCluskey in this project.
 I was able to code all the way to grouping the rows that have the same number of '1's together.
 I have yet to actually derive the expressions from these groupings.
 However, this is included just to show work that I have done on my own time.
    * Tester (Tester Class)
    * QMC

+**Javascript** - The Google Email Script uses an input sheet of emails and birthdays to send out birthday emails.
+The ids used for the spreadsheet and image are omitted for privacy.
+This script runs automatically within Google Drive.

 **Outreach** - During my sophomore year in college I worked with the program Google Rise and reported to a professor here at CSU and a coordinator at Georgia Tech.
 During this time, some students and I tutored minority high school students in Computer Science in an attempt to increase AP Computer Science test stores.
 During this time, I made the worksheet found in this directory as a guide to break down the concept of classes.
 * Google Rise Tutorial Document